launchdarkly/java-server-sdk/README.md

 Logging
 -------
 The LaunchDarkly SDK uses [SLF4J](https://www.slf4j.org/).
+All loggers are namespaced under `com.launchdarkly`.
 For an example configuration check out the [hello-java](https://github.com/launchdarkly/hello-java) project.

 Be aware of two considerations when enabling the DEBUG log level:
 1. Debug-level logs can be very verbose.
 It is not recommended that you turn on debug logging in high-volume environments.